sergezloto/ocaml-bloom-filter/README.md

 - : bool = false
 ```

-The filter performance degrades rapidly when its niminal capaciry is exceeded:
+The filter performance degrades rapidly when its nominal capacity is exceeded:
 <img src="errors.png">

 -------------------------------------------------------------------------------